vb2ae/vb2ae.github.io/_posts/2020-10-26-Astronomy Picture Of The Day.md

-# Astronomy Picuture of the Day
+# Astronomy Picture of the Day

 Durring the 2020 HacktoberFest I updated the Astronomy Picture of the Day class library.
 I added the ability to get pictures from the Mars Rovers.